Here's what it was like on the streets of Portsmouth before the south coast derby

 Just past the junction with Talbot Road officers raised batons and rushed forward with dogs to drive back the Pompey fans.

+But the occasionally troubling scenes were tempered with families enjoying the evening, along with several people video-calling their relatives to show off how hundreds of people were out on the streets.

-Arrests appeared to be in low numbers, around one or two, but it was unclear what was happening elsewhere in the midst of Hampshire’s ‘biggest ever football policing operation’.
+Arrests appeared to be in low numbers but it was unclear what was happening elsewhere in the midst of Hampshire’s ‘biggest ever football policing operation’.
+It involved dispersal orders in Portsmouth, Fareham and Southampton and stop and search powers put in place.

-Crowds rammed the roads and pavements around the roundabout at Fratton Way while police kept the groups apart.
+Crowds rammed the roads and pavements at the roundabout at Fratton Way while police kept the groups apart before 7.45pm.

 Angry fans at times flared up when moved on by police - with many drafted in from Kent and Thames Valley forces - with broken glass in the road after kick-off.